Leonardo-Castro/hello-world/README.md

 # video-game-museum
 It's a museum
-For video games of course
+for video games of course
-Bit interactive
+but interactive there are
-Some buttons and such
+some buttons and such,
-Just some simple coding
+just some simple coding.